 In the previous articles, we created a campaign and configured parameters.
 Now it’s time to move on to setting up streams.

-In total, Keitaro (at the time of this writing) has 33 main filters, 2 more plug-ins (ImKlo and HideClick), and the ability to add an unlimited number of your own custom filters.
-Of the 33 basic ones, there are the well-known ones — such as IP, user agent, country, city, device type, etc.—and there are the less popular, but no less useful ones, which will be discussed today.
+In total, Keitaro Tracker has 30+ main filters, 2 more plug-ins (ImKlo and HideClick), and the ability to add an unlimited number of your own custom filters.
+Of the 30+ basic ones, there are the well-known ones — such as IP, user agent, country, city, device type, etc. — and there are the less popular, but no less useful ones, which will be discussed today.

 Timetable